Homotopy commutativity in quasitoric manifolds: Introduction

-The loop space is one of the most important spaces assigned to a given space, and as well as groups, we usually start with considering whether or not it is commutative, up to homotopy.
-Then in this paper, we consider homotopy commutativity of the loop space of a quasitoric manifold, and completely determine whether or not the loop space of a quasitoric manifold is homotopy commutative in terms of the underlying simple polytope and the characteristic matrix.
-There are related works such as \cite{A,AP,D1,D2,GPTW,IK2,IK3,KMY,Z}.
-We state the main theorem of this paper.
+The understanding of a given space goes often through the study of its loop space.
+A first question is then whether or not it is commutative, up to homotopy.
+In this paper, we study the homotopy commutativity of the loop space of a quasitoric manifold.
+See \cite{A,AP,D1,D2,GPTW,IK2,IK3,KMY,Z} for other results on the loop spaces of quasitoric manifolds and related spaces.
+Complex projective spaces are special quasitoric manifolds, and the homotopy commutativity of their loop spaces were determined by Ganea \cite{G}.
+The first result completely determines whether or not the loop space of any quasitoric manifold is homotopy commutative in terms of the underlying simple polytope and the characteristic matrix.
+Let $\Delta^n$ and $E_n$ denote the $n$-simplex and the $n$-dimensional identity matrix.

 \begin{theorem} The loop space of a quasitoric manifold over a simple polytope $P$ is homotopy commutative if and only if $P=(\Delta^3)^n$ and the characteristic matrix is equivalent to

 for $a_{ij}\in\Z^3$ such that